Comment on FY2020-21 Recommended Projects July 1 through July 31

 Detailed guidance regarding eligible projects from FTA on the Section 5310 Program can be found in the most recent Section 5310 Program Circular 9070.1G.

 All projects will be competitively selected through this open call for projects.
 Applications submitted will be reviewed by RTA staff for eligibility and then referred to a Project Selection Team (PST) for evaluation based on the criteria included in the following section.
-The PST is made up of staff from the Illinois Department of Transportation (IDOT), the RTA, and the Chicago Metropolitan Agency for Planning (CMAP).
-Upon completion of the project evaluations, a recommended Program of Projects will be released for an approximately thirty day public comment period.
+The PST is made up of seven representatives: two representatives from the Illinois Department of Transportation (IDOT), two from the RTA and two from the Chicago Metropolitan Agency for Planning (CMAP) and one from Easterseals.
+Upon completion of the project evaluations, a recommended Program of Projects will be released for a comment period.
 Following the public comment period, the RTA Board will be presented the Program of Projects for approval.

 Project Evaluation Criteria